Steve Saint: Return to Ecuador

-In 1994, Rachel Saint died in Ecuador after spending 36 years with the Waodani.
+In 1994, Rachel Saint died in Ecuador after spending 36 years with the Waorani.
 Saint immediately traveled to Ecuador to bury her.
 It was then that the Waodani tribe who had known Saint as a child asked him to move his family down to live with them.
 After talking the decision over with his family, he accepted the tribe's invitation, moving to the jungle in 1995.
-Saint worked with the Waodani to improve their living conditions by building a community center and develop a desperately needed economy.
+Saint worked with the Waorani to improve their living conditions by building a community center.

 Later life

 Saint left Ecuador in 1996, feeling that his continued presence in the tribe would hinder their progression towards self-independence.
 He has, however, made several subsequent trips, and continued to work with the tribe.
-On one such trip, he was helping a group of Waodani Indians put together their own airplane in Shell.
-A group of Quechua Indians approached him and asked why they could not build an airplane for their tribe.
-Saint replied that they could, and this was when Saint discovered the need for a global effort aimed at teaching practical skills to indigenous people.
+On one such trip, he was helping a group of Waodani put together their own airplane in Shell.
+A group of Quechua approached him and asked why they could not build an airplane for their tribe.
+Saint replied that they could, and this was when Saint recognized a need for a global effort aimed at teaching western skills to indigenous people.
 Shortly later he founded the Indigenous People's Technology and Education Center, Inc. (I-TEC) whose projects include an airworthy flying car, the I-Fly Maverick.
 As of 2010 Saint was seeking backing for commercial production.

 Saint appeared in and narrated the 2004 documentary film Beyond the Gates of Splendor.
 In 2005 he published his memoirs, a book titled End of the Spear.
 In 2006 there was a major film adaptation of the book, and Saint was heavily involved in the production process.
 He was also the stunt pilot who flew the replica of his father's PA-14 in the film.

 He has also authored other books including Walking His Trail.

 Saint has been especially close to Mincaye, one of the Waodani tribesmen who killed his father.
 He and Mincaye have made several appearances together in television interviews and at Christian concerts throughout the world.
 Steve now often visits churches to talk about his life.

 June 2012 injury

 On June 13, 2012, Saint was seriously injured by a falling piece of equipment while testing it.
-He was partially paralyzed from the neck down and was scheduled for surgery on June 20, 2012 to relieve pressure on his spine.
+He was partially paralyzed from the neck down and was scheduled for surgery on June 20, 2012, to relieve pressure on his spine.
 By September 2012 his recovery was underway.
 A message on his Facebook page states that he was back to work, writing newsletters by May 2013.